East Lancs Branch

 How do I submit my scores?

-In order to start submitting scores via What Pub you need to:
+In order to start submitting scores you need to:

-2. You can then search for your pub by name.
 Be careful here as there are many pubs in the country which share the same name.
-My advice is to search by the pub name and the town.
-The What Pub smart phone web page also gives you the option to search for real ale pubs nearby, very useful if you are in an unfamiliar town.
+We advise is to search by the pub name and the town.
+The mobile app also gives you the option to search for real ale pubs nearby, very useful if you are in an unfamiliar town.

 It is as simple as that.
-An added bonus is that it will keep a record of your scores so you can look back to see what beers you have had and how you rated them if you want.
+An added bonus is that it will keep a record of your scores so you can look back to see what beers you have had and how you rated them.

 Cheers for your support!